alwaysdata/documentation/security/drp.en.md

 - files
 - databases
 - e-mails
-- configurations

 ### Where are these backups located?

 These backups are hosted in a datacenter located more than ten kilometers from the production units.
-It is operated by Illiad, while the production datacenters are managed by Equinix.
+It is operated by Scaleway, while the production datacenters are managed by Equinix.

 ### How can you guarantee access to backups from the user account file system?